- Homosexuality

 LGBT housing discrimination in Kazakhstan is no protections.

-Same-sex adoption in Kazakhstan is ambiguous.
+Same-sex adoption in Kazakhstan is illegal.

 Serving openly in military in Kazakhstan is legal.